cristina1997/Distributed_System_Project/README.md

 ### 5. XML to Java Converter
     Go to Schema.xsd and notice the code there.
-That is the XML code that will be generated into Java code for the models Open your terminal/cmd in the project folder <br>
+That is the XML code that will be generated into Java code for the models Open your terminal/cmd in the project folder
     > xjc -d "location of  your project folder" -p gmit.Model "location of your Schema.xsd file" Press Enter

 ### 6. Run
 #### RMI
      Right click on the RMI project
-     > Go to -> Run As -> Java Application <br>
+     > Go to -> Run As -> Java Application
 #### REST
      Right click on the REST project
-     > Go to -> Run As -> Run on Server <br>
+     > Go to -> Run As -> Run on Server

 ### 7. Postman
     Open Postman extension and log in. <br>
-    Enter URL in the URL bar http://localhost:8080/Jersey_Rest/webapi/myresource. <br>
+    Enter URL in the URL bar http://localhost:8080/Jersey_Rest/webapi/myresource.
-    Click Headers button and enter Content-Type and Accept as headers and application/xml in value. <br>
-    Select from the dropdown next to the URL text box <br>
-       -> POST - if you want to add data <br>
+    Click Headers button and enter Content-Type and Accept as headers and application/xml in value Select from the dropdown next to the URL text box -> POST - if you want to add data
-       -> PUT - if you want to update data <br>
+       -> PUT - if you want to update data
-       -> DELETE - if you want to remove data <br>
+       -> DELETE - if you want to remove data
-    Select raw from the buttons available below URL text box. <br>
-    Select XML (application/xml) from the dropdown. <br>
+    Select raw from the buttons available below URL text box Select XML (application/xml) from the dropdown
-    In the textarea available below, post your request object: <br>
+    In the textarea available below, post your request object:
       <order>
        <orderId> - number id - </orderId>
        <date> - yyyy-mm-dd - </date>